 Infographic: The 411 on GA4

-How can you ensure you’re set up for success with GA4?
+What should you do to ensure you’re set up for success with GA4?
 How long are the lookback windows?
 How does GA4 compare to UA?
 Get the answers to these questions and more.
 Read more.

 How to Set Up Your GA4 Property for Success